ldkong1205/MSc-Dissertation/README.md

 # Acknowledgements

-I would like to thank my advisor Prof. WEN BIHAN for suporting me through this project.
+I would like to thank my advisor Prof. WEN BIHAN for supporting me through this project.